 Strikes and demonstrations are usually frequent in Peru and this may interrupt some of our tours.
 Roads can be blocked and train tracks can be taken over.
 However, we will try to keep your excursion as planned, even if it means leaving the night before the scheduled date.
 Under these circumstances, tours may also be cancelled.
 In case of changes or cancellations, all situations will be coordinated with you by our operations department.
 Your safety is our highest priority and our decisions will be made to protect it.

-The Inca Jungle can leave any day of the week, from March through January.
-We do not run this trek in February because rainy season & maintenance.
+The Inca Jungle Trek can leave any day of the week, from March through January.
+We do not run this trek in February because of the rainy season & maintenance of the route.

 - This small-group journey is guaranteed to operate with just two guests.

 There are additional items you can include in this trip.
 Below is a quick list of prices.